schibsted/SPiDSDK/setting-up-spid.markdown

 }
 {% endhighlight %}

 The actual authorization can be done with either [Safari redirect](getting-started-safari-redirect.html "Safari redirect") or [UIWebView](getting-started-uiwebview.html "UIWebView").
-For more information see the menu to the right.